Adamantane: Nomenclature

 Using the rules of systematic nomenclature, adamantane is called tricyclo[3.3.1.1^{3,7}]decane.
 However, IUPAC recommends using the name "adamantane".

 The adamantane molecule is composed of only carbon and hydrogen and has T_{d} symmetry.
 Therefore, its 16 hydrogen and 10 carbon atoms can be described by only two sites, which are labeled in the figure as 1 (4 equivalent sites) and 2 (6 equivalent sites).

 Structural relatives of adamantane are noradamantane and homoadamantane, which respectively contain one less and one more CH_{2} link than the adamantane.

 The functional group derived from adamantane is adamantyl, formally named as 1-adamantyl or 2-adamantyl depending on which site is connected to the parent molecule.
 Adamantyl groups are a bulky pendant group used to improve the thermal and mechanical properties of polymers.

 Chemical properties

-Adamantane cations

-The adamantane cation can be produced by treating 1-fluoro-adamantane with SbF_{5}.
-Its stability is relatively high.
+The chemistry of adamantane is dominated by the stability of the tertiary adamantanium cation, C_{10}H, itself isolable when treating 1fluoroadamantane with SbF_{5}.

-The dication of 1,3-didehydroadamantane was obtained in solutions of superacids.
-It also has elevated stability due to the phenomenon called "three-dimensional aromaticity" or homoaromaticity.
-This four-center two-electron bond involves one pair of electrons delocalized among the four bridgehead atoms.

-Reactions

-Most reactions of adamantane occur via the tertiary carbon sites.
-They are involved in the reaction of adamantane with concentrated sulfuric acid which produces adamantanone.

-The carbonyl group of adamantanone allows further reactions via the bridging site.
-For example, adamantanone is the starting compound for obtaining such derivatives of adamantane as 2-adamantanecarbonitrile and 2-methyl-adamantane.

-Bromination
+Radical reactions of adamantane also occur preferentially at the bridgehead due to steric hindrance.
+For example, sulfoxidation gives exclusively 1-adamantanesulfonic acid.

+Bridgehead reactions

+Adamantanium's stability eases S_{N,1} substitution for 1adamantane derivatives.